Stratio/cassandra-lucene-index/doc/documentation.rst

 cluster in order to find the globally best results.
 However, filters have a chance to find the results in a subset of the nodes.
 So if you are not interested in relevance sorting then you should prefer filters over queries.

+The only exception to this are searches directed to a single very wide partition (hundreds of thousands of rows), where query's particular pagination technique may sometimes have a better performance.

 Try doc values
 ==============